-The weighted adjacency matrix $\mathcal{W}$ should represent the strength between the graph nodes (i.e. edge weights) i.e, the connectivity between the encoded feature elements in $f_{vec}$.
+The weighted adjacency matrix $\mathcal{W}$ represents the strength between the graph nodes (i.e. edge weights). i.e., the connectivity between the encoded feature elements in $f_{vec}$.
 Typically, the edge weights are calculated using a distance measure (absolute difference or L2 norm).
-However, we modify this edge weights (especially between the nodes corresponding to the image and point cloud features) based on the reliability measures (Section \ref{subsec:reliability}) as follows.
+However, we modify these edge weights (especially between the nodes corresponding to the image and point cloud features) based on the reliability measures (Section \ref{subsec:reliability}) as follows.